dtn7/dtn7-gold/README.md

 ## Go Library
-Multiple parts of this software are usable as a Go library.
+Most components of this software are usable as a Go library.
-Those libraries are available within the `pkg` directory.
+Those libraries are available within the `pkg`-directory.

-For example, the `bpv7` package contains code for bundle modification, serialization and deserialization and would most likely the most interesting part.
+For example, the `bpv7`-package contains code for bundle modification, serialization and deserialization and would most likely be the most interesting part.
-If you are interested in working with this code, check out the [documentation][godoc].
+If you are interested in working with this code, check out the [documentation][PkgGoDev].

 ## Contributing
-Contributions will receive warmhearted welcome.
+We warmly welcome any contribution.

-[Gofmt][gofmt] must be used for formatting the source.
+Please format your code using [Gofmt][gofmt].
-Further inspection of the code via [golangci-lint][golangci-lint] is highly recommended.
+Further inspection of the code via [golangci-lint][golangci-lint] is highly recommended, our CI-pipeline includes a `golangci-lint`-action.

-As a development environment you may, of course, use whatever you personally like best.
+As a development environment, you may, of course, use whatever you personally like best.
-However, we have had good experience with [GoLand][goland], especially because of the size of the project.
+However, we have had a good experience with [GoLand][goland], especially because of the size of the project.

 Assuming you have a supported version of the [Go programming language][golang] installed, just clone the repository and install the dependencies as documented in the _Installation, From Source_ section above.

-Please document your changes both in good commit messages and within the [CHANGELOG.md][CHANGELOG.md] file.
+Please document your changes in your commit messages and the [CHANGELOG.md][CHANGELOG.md] file.

-Also, an attempt is made to be [REUSE][reuse] compliant.
+Also, we attempt to be [REUSE][reuse] compliant.
-For automatic copyright header generation, the `contrib/reuse/reuse-headers.py` script exists.
+You can use the `contrib/reuse/reuse-headers.py`-script for automatic copyright header generation.

 ### OS-specific
 #### macOS